 What is the role of physical therapy in CRPS treatment?

 Physical therapists play a crucial role in the treatment of CRPS.
-They develop personalized treatment plans to address the specific needs and goals of individuals with CRPS.
+They develop personalized treatment plans to address individuals’ specific needs and goals with CRPS.
 Physical therapy aims to manage symptoms, improve function, and enhance the quality of life for those living with CRPS.
-Physical therapists use a variety of techniques, including manual therapy, exercise, and education, to help individuals with CRPS regain mobility and reduce pain.
+Physical therapists use various techniques, including manual therapy, exercise, and education, to help individuals with CRPS regain mobility and reduce pain.

 What are the benefits of physical therapy for CRPS?